Tumbling Down (Cockney Rebel song): Live performances

 At the time of its release, "Tumbling Down" became Harley's regular concert closer, with the well-known closing refrain ("Oh dear, look what they've done to the blues, blues, blues") allowing the audience to participate by chanting the line with Harley.
+It quickly became, as Harley described in 1977, the "pièce de résistance" for his audiences.
 As a result of its regular airing during the band's concerts, various live versions have been recorded for official releases.
 On 14 April 1975, Steve Harley & Cockney Rebel performed the song as part of their set at the Hammersmith Odeon, which was filmed and released as a film titled Between the Lines.
 The song has also been included on Face to Face: A Live Recording (1977), Live from London (1985) and Birmingham (Live with Orchestra & Choir) (2013).
 Two acoustic versions have also appeared on Harley's live albums Stripped to the Bare Bones (1999) and Acoustic and Pure: Live (2003).

-During the band's tours between 1989 and 1990, "Tumbling Down" was rarely included in the set-list.
+During the band's UK summer tour in 1990, "Tumbling Down" was not included in the set-list.
 On stage at Frankfurt's Music-Hall in February 1992, Harley expressed how he had become tired of performing the song since its release in 1974.
 He stated, "Sometimes you think you've sung a song once too often.
 I stopped singing this song for a long time and I kept meeting people outside stage doors who would say things like, 'Steve, where is 'Tumbling Down'?'
 And I'd say 'I'm bored with it, tired of it, it's an old song and there's so many new songs'."
-In 1990, Harley, along with his brother Ian Nice, who at the time played keyboards in Cockney Rebel, looked at returning the song to the set-list.
+After the tour, Harley and his brother Ian Nice, who at the time played keyboards in Cockney Rebel, looked at returning the song to the set-list.
 Harley revealed, "I went back to the drawing board, and brother Ian and I decided that there's nothing wrong with the song.
 [We] just [had] to try it another way, come at it from another direction."
+The decision was made to strip back the song for future performances by removing guitar, bass and drums, and making it piano and keyboard-focused.
+The addition of harmonica was intended to make it more like how Harley played it in his busking days in the early 1970s.